7 Israeli troops are killed in a Gaza bombing as Palestinian officials say Israeli attacks kill 79

 Gaza health authorities had announced on Tuesday that the number of Palestinians killed in the war has risen above 56,000.
 Experts say Israel’s blockade and military campaign have driven the population to the brink of famine.

-Mazen al-Jomla, a displaced resident of Shati camp, questioned why war in the coastal enclave has stretched on, noting that Israel’s assault on Iran was based on accusations of possessing nuclear weapons.
+Mazen al-Jomla, a displaced resident of Shati camp, questioned why war in the coastal enclave has stretched on, noting that Israel’s assault on Iran was based on accusations that it was seeking nuclear weapons.

 “We have been suffering for two years; from horrors, destruction, martyrs and injured people," he said.
 "What do they (Israel) have left here?
 There are no houses, trees, or rocks, or humans left.
 Everything was destroyed.”

-Note: This story was first published on June 25, 2025.
-It was updated on June 26, 2025, to correct that Iran has been accused of seeking nuclear weapons, not possessing nuclear weapons.
-It was also updated to clarify that shootings have taken place as people headed to sites run by the Gaza Humanitarian Foundation and that the foundation says there has no violence at the sites themselves.